camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 For example, say a report contains the variable values 0.3, 6, and 13 and you set a bucket size of 5.
 By default, Optimize would now return a bucket for the values 0.3 to 5.3, one for 5.3 to 10.3, and one for 10.3 to 15.3.
 You may prefer your bucket start and end points to be a round number, in which case you should set your baseline to 0.
 With a baseline of 0 and bucket size 5, the result buckets now span 0 to 5, 5 to 10, and 10 to 15.

-If these configuration fields are not set, Optimize will by default create evenly spaced result buckets with a range based on the minimum and maximum values of the number variable.
+If these configuration fields are not set, Optimize will create evenly spaced result buckets with a range based on the minimum and maximum values of the number variable by default.

 This configuration option is also available for tables.

 #### Stacked bar chart

 When evaluating a report which has a second "Group by", Optimize offers you the option to stack the bar chart bars instead of displaying them near each other.
-Stacking bars would be useful when the focus of the chart is to compare the totals (e.g. flow node count/process instance count/etc.) and one part of the totals (e.g. flow node/variable value/etc.)
+Stacking bars would be useful when the focus of the chart is to compare the totals (e.g. flow node count, process instance count, etc.) and one part of the totals (e.g. flow node, variable value, etc.)

 This configuration option is also available for bar/line charts.